ivryb/FindPhotosOfMe/README.md

 - Cloud Run provides better control over CPU/memory/GPU, concurrency, startup command, and max instances.
 It’s ideal for heavier ML/vision workloads and parallel processing.
 - Cloud Functions Gen2 can also run containers and is fine for simple triggers, but for long-running or resource-tuned workloads Cloud Run is typically the safer default.

-You can still use Cloud Functions Gen2 as a thin Pub/Sub trigger that forwards to Cloud Run if needed.
+You can still use Cloud Functions Gen2 as a thin trigger or for periodic orchestration if needed.

 ## Parallelism strategy

-- Use Pub/Sub to shard work.
-For example, publish one message per batch of N photos or per library shard (e.g., prefix-based partitions).
-- Configure Cloud Run autoscaling (max instances) and set suitable concurrency (often `1` for CPU-bound/OpenCV/ONNX inference to avoid contention; increase if profiling shows headroom).
+- Shard work at the application layer (e.g., one job per library shard or per batch).
+Scale Cloud Run instances and keep concurrency low for CPU-bound inference.
 - For very large libraries, precompute embeddings and store them in GCS or a vector index (FAISS/ScaNN) to make per-job work O(1) embedding + fast vector search.

 ## Monorepo layout